Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 :::info
 There's no server side rewind implementation right now in Netcode for GameObjects, but you can implement your own.
 See our [roadmap](https://unity.com/roadmap/unity-platform/multiplayer-networking) for more information.
 :::

+**Other syncing techniques not relevant to Netcode for GameObjects** Deterministic lockstep

+A method of networking a system from one computer to another by sending only the inputs that control that system, rather than the state of that system.
+This allows for a big amount of entities to be synced (think RTS with hundreds of units)

+Deterministic rollback

+An enhancement of deterministic lockstep where clients forward-predict inputs while waiting for updates.
+This setup enables a more responsive game than lockstep.
+It’s relatively inexpensive.